newmediapilot/nmp-stream-manager/PROMPT.md

 Response formats:
-if i end a query with yn just answer yes no if i end a query with code just give me code
+if i end a query with yn just answer yes no if i end a query with code just give me code it i end a query with short just give me 2-3 line answer

 Write the above conditions back to me